 Is your stove smoking in to your room when you light it?
 If so, read on as the usual remedy is very simple.

 While this may be alarming at first it is usually easily resolved.
 Set your fire as usual, fire lighter, kindling and log.
 Now lay 2-3 flat sheets of newspaper over the log.
 The most important word here is ‘flat’.
 Do not scrunch up the newspaper in to balls.
-Open up the air flow lever all the way, light the newspaper in a few places and once its alight then light the fire lighter.Leave the door slightly ajar, pushed to but not closed.
-As the newspaper burns quickly it puts a rush of hot air up the flue which clears the blockage and your stove then functions correctly as normal.
+Open up the air flow lever all the way.
+Light the newspaper in a few places and once its alight then light the fire lighter.Leave the door slightly ajar, pushed to but not closed.
+As the newspaper burns quickly it puts a rush of hot air up the flue.
+In turn this clears the blockage and your stove then functions correctly as normal.

-A tip to stop this from happening is to leave the air flow lever all the way out when you are not using or have finished using the stove.
+A tip to stop your stove smoking from happening is to leave the air flow lever all the way out when you are not using or have finished using the stove.
 This will allow air movement through the flue and the stove and help prevent the blockage occurring.

 Author: Mark Smart – Showroom Manager